TimothyDexter/FiveM-GateManager/README.md

 # GateManager
 Control gates in FiveM.
 Lockable gate states but retain natural movement.
 Gates can be controlled mid-open/close to change their direction.
+Movement is networked synchronized between clients.